The Momentum Formula: Stop the Revenue Leaks Stalling $10K–$20K Operators at $12K

 Edge case: founders with strong inbound pipelines can survive leaks longer — but they still pay opportunity cost.
 Your pipeline masks the bleeding until it doesn’t.

-Here’s where founders lose the thread — they think momentum comes from adding more.
-It comes from finishing what’s already started.
+Founders often lose the thread by assuming momentum comes from doing more, when in reality it comes from finishing what’s already started.

 The three moves: